Mold vs Yeast

 Mold can also lead to skin infections and can become life-threatening if it enters the lungs, kidneys, or other sensitive organs.

 Toxigenic reactions to mold can lead to acute organ damage, hormone disorders, and even cancer.
+If you suspect mold in your home, consider our virtual inspection service.

 Yeast vs Mold: What remedies are available?